 CR will provide regular Cyber Awareness training including monthly videos and quiz questions directly from the Mimecast platform.
 CR will distribute regular test phishing emails in order to track user click rates and user diligence around reporting of suspicious emails.
-A monthly report will be generated and delivered to the HR team to assess if further training or security education requirements.
+A monthly report will be generated and made available to the HR team through the SharePoint portal to assess if further training or security education requirements.
 Disciplinary action may be taken if users are deemed to be in continuous breach of the CR awareness training policy requirement for example, ongoing failure to complete awareness training or ongoing failure of phishing tests.